ultrasaw/eks-dynatrace/README.md

 AWS Services used:
 - EKS - managed Kubernetes service.
+- EC2 - worker nodes of the Kubernetes clsuter.
+- ELB - load balancer for the EKS node-group; created by the ingress-nginx controller.
 - VPC - Kubernetes worker nodes reside within a VPC network.
 - S3 - storage for CloudTrail & AWS Config.
 - IAM - OIDC for GitHub Actions.